 Then what is “Hispanic”?

-Hispanics are a more narrow segment of the broad Latino population.
-They are the Latinos who speak Spanish or Castillian.
-Many call this group of people Hispanic-speaking as it refers directly to their language and not every other aspect of Roman influence.
+Hispanics are a more narrow segment of the broad Latino/e/x population.
+They are the Latines who speak Spanish or Castillian.
+Many call this group of people Hispanic-speaking as it refers directly to their language and not every other aspect of Latin influence.